russelljjarvis/ScienceAccessibility/paper.md

-title: 'A Tool for Exploring the Readability of Scientific Publications'
+title: 'A Tool for Assesing the Readability of Scientific Publications on Mass'

 tags:
   - readability